If you currently live in an EEA country or Switzerland or Gibraltar

 You'll still need to meet the general eligibility rules to be able to get any of these.
 For example, you may need to be a carer or a young person.

 Some EEA countries do not have cold enough winters to qualify for Child Winter Heating Assistance.

 You do not need to have applied in the UK before you moved.

-You must be covered by the Withdrawal Agreement (unless you are moving to Republic of Ireland or Gibraltar).
+You must be covered by the EU Withdrawal Agreement (unless you live in the Republic of Ireland or Gibraltar).

 You might be covered by the Withdrawal Agreement if you're: